 An alternate title for this post could have been 'existing benchmarks are awful at evaluating how well agents can perform development tasks, not to mention universally misinterpreted, and I mostly can't use them to evaluate software development capabilities, and neither can you, so I had to build my own benchmark from scratch, UGH' but that's kind of long.
 In a post in January, I wrote (ranted?) about my many issues with coding agent benchmarks and my research journey (here's my paper library) to try to figure out a better way to approach them.

-My Problem with Benchmarks
+My problem with benchmarks

 Unfortunately, there isn't anything that meets all of my criteria.